rong6767/LLMTheSpire/README.md

 # LLM-Powered Slay the Spire Bot

-This mod uses OpenAI's language models via LangChain4j to enable AI-powered autoplay for Slay the Spire.
+This mod uses LLMs to enable AI-powered autoplay for Slay the Spire.
 The AI analyzes the game state and makes strategic decisions about card plays, potion usage, and other game actions.

 ## Features